-Community service, academics, leadership, faith and community are at the foundation of Saint Louis University’s Micah program.
+Community, service, academics, leadership, and interfaith community are at the foundation of Saint Louis University’s Micah program.

-The primary aim of the program is to support the University's mission of developing men and women for others by:
+The primary aim of the program is to support the University's mission of "for and with others" by:

 As a first-year Micah, you must meet the following requirements:

-More than 200 students, ranging from first-years to seniors, are actively involved in SLU’s Micah program.
-They come from all over the world and study in dozens of major programs.
+About 200 students, ranging from first-years to seniors, are actively involved in SLU’s Micah program.
+They come from all over the world and study in dozens of majors.

 Up to 50 first-year students are admitted to the Micah program each year.
-Students interested in the first-year community must submit a brief online application before April 22 of their senior year of high school.
+Students interested in the first-year community must submit a brief online application during their senior year of high school.
 Applications are accepted beginning Dec.
 1. Early applications are encouraged.

 You can apply to the Micah program through your SLU admission portal.
 Once in the portal, login by clicking "Undergraduate" (top button if you have not applied to SLU, bottom button if you have already submitted your SLU application) and continue to the Micah application.
 If you have any problems or questions, please email us at email@example.com.